WillianFuks/BigQuery-Workshop-From-Zero-To-Half-Hero/Class01_Introduction/README.md

   <img src="./images/bq_architecture.png">
 </p>

-Ok, that's lots of tools and each carries a whole universe of knowledge and concepts within themselves; while we won't cover the details, let's see briefly their purpose.
+Ok, that's lots of tools and each carries a whole universe of knowledge and concepts; while we won't cover the details, let's see briefly some details on these tools.

 ### Colossus

-This is the fault-tolerant world-wide distributed storage system where our data is stored.
-If you look closely, you'll notice that it is separated from other componentes through the *Jupiter* network.
+This is the fault-tolerant world-wide distributed storage system.
+If you look closely, you'll notice that it is separated from other componentes by the *Jupiter* network.

 Yeap, that's right.
 At first this seems crazy, then you realize it's actually brilliant.
-When we send our data to BigQuery, the information is sent to Colossus which first applies different transformations on it (encoding and compressing to Capacitor format files) then finally replicates the data through different datacenters to ensure fault-tolerance.
+When we send our data to BigQuery, the information is sent to Colossus which first applies different transformations on it (encoding and compressing to Capacitor format) then finally replicates the data through different datacenters to ensure fault-tolerance property.

 Well, so you are probably asking yourself: "Ok but what if we query dozens of terabytes of data?!
 It'd be necessary to transfer teras through the network!!!".

-Yeap again, that's right.
-But as it turns out, Jupiter is capable of processing up to *Petabytes* of data per second.
-You read that right, it's petabytes per second.
+That's right.
+But as it turns out, Jupiter is capable of processing up to *Petabytes* of data per second; you read that right, it's petabytes per second.

 This is a very cool thing about the design worth keeping note of: *storage and processing are separate*.
-As Jupiter is insanely powerful, this enables the system to operate at much cheaper rates by using a multi-tenant architecture where you only pay for what you use.
-When we run queries, data is transferred to the computing servers, processed and results are returned which turns off computing costs.
-Effectively, you only pay for the amount of data queried over and its storage, nothing else.
+As Jupiter is insanely fast, this enables the system to operate at much cheaper rates by using a multi-tenant architecture where you only pay for what you use.
+When we run queries, data is transferred to the computing servers, processed and as results are returned, processors turn off which reduces the costs.
+Effectively, you only pay for the amount of data queried over and data storage, nothing else.
 On top of that, the architecture ends up being quite flexible: changes made to the storage system doesn't affect processing servers or the other way around.

 Now, as just mentioned, Colossus saves data in Capacitor format which is used by Dremel; lots of strategies and concepts happens here so let's dig a bit further into these tools.